Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 [1] 4924   19
 [1] 2108   19
 ```
-Ok, now we have two different datasets.
+We have two different datasets.

-The logistic regression algorithm can be found in the function *glm* which is used to adept widespread linear models.
-It expects as a parameter a target variable expression (in this case, the Churn variable relating with the others predictor variables), the distribution error (considering a binomial parameter with logistic regression) and the training dataset.
+The glm function has a logistic regression algorithm.
+This algorithm serves to fit the widespread linear model.
+It expects as a parameter a target variable expression (in this case, the Churn variable relating with the other predictor variables), the distribution error (considering a binomial parameter with logistic regression), and the training dataset.

 ``` r
 LogModel <- glm(Churn ~., family = binomial(link="logit"), data = training)